-CAMP TECUMSEH INTEREST/DATA SHEET FOR CAMPERS
+CAMP TECUMSEH INTEREST/DATA SHEET FOR CAMPER GOALS

-Name Age (at start of camp)
+NameAge (at start of camp)

 For Campers to complete:

 What are your favorite activities?

+What are your goals for the summer?

 What activities would you like to improve in this summer?

 How do you plan to improve?

 What can we do at camp to help you improve?

-How can we be sure you have FUN at camp this s summer?
+How can we be sure you have FUN at camp this summer?

 What are your least favorite activities?

-Do you have any questions about camp we can an aswer before the summer starts?
+Do you have any questions about camp we can answer before the summer starts?

-Use the rest of this page and the back if there is m nore information you want us to know.
+Use the rest of this page and the back if there is more information you want us to know.

 Sign here (no parent signatures allowed!!)

 This form will be kept in the camp office.

+APPENDIX B

-APPENDIX B What to Bring (These are suggestions, please use your best judgement or reach out to Director, Doug Knight with questions)
+What to Bring (These are suggestions, please use your best judgement or reach out to Director, Doug Knight with questions)

-Check Item How Many
+Check When Packed Item How Many

-When

-Packed

-Clothing, Bedding & Personal Belongings
+Тискей Clothing, Bedding & Personal Belongings

-Sheets (twin or cot size; 2 bottom sheets must be fitted) 4
+Sheets (twin or cot size; 2 top, 2 bottom sheets must be fitted) 4

 Heavy blankets 2

-Sleeping bag, pillow 1
+Sleeping bag, pillow 1(of each)

-Poncho (waterproof) 1
+Raincoat/Poncho (waterproof) 1

 Windbreaker 1

 Laundry bag (mesh preferred) 1

 Duffel bag 1

 White shirts and white shorts(for Sundays) 4(two of each)

-CT Logo Shorts (one navy) 2 (at least)
+CT Logo Shorts (one navy, one gray) 1

-Athletic/sport shorts 6-8
+Athletic/sport shorts 8

-T-shirts 8-10
+T-shirts 10

-Sweatshirts 1
+Sweatshirts 2

-Sweatpants 1
+Sweatpants 2

-Jeans (or other long pants) 1
+Jeans (or other long pants) 1(not required though)

-Socks 12 (or more) pairs
+Socks 15 pairs

-Underwear lots
+Underwear 15 pairs

-Bathing suits 2
+Bathing suits 3

-Speedo or a pair of compression shorts 1
+Speedo or a pair of compression shorts 2 (if serious swimmer)

-Toiletries (including sun screen)
+Toiletries (including sun screen) We have on campus, but

+bring if you want.

 Flashlight and batteries 2 lights/many batteries

-Water bottle 5
+Water bottle

 Bug spray

-Envelopes stamped and addressed to you One for each week at camp
+Envelopes stamped and addressed and paper One for each week at camp

-Summer reading books for Rest Hour
+Summer reading books for Rest Hour and night time

 Athletic Equipment

 Baseball glove (we have plenty at camp)

 Tennis racket (we have plenty at camp)

 Hiking boots or sturdy high-top sneakers 1 pair

-(not required, but strongly recommended for 14 and older)) - F
+(not required)

 High performance mountain rain/wind jacket and pants 1 of each

-(not required, but strongly recommended for 14 and older)
+(not required)

 Sneakers 2 pair

 Cleats (all-purpose); 1

 Lacrosse stick,(helmet and pads if serious player) 1

 MARK EVERY ITEM WITH LABELS OR INDELIBLE INK - FIRST AND LAST NAME.
 Be sure name is on everything: including flashlights, tennis rackets, and all other personal belongings.
 Be sure name is indelibly printed in large letters on laundry bag!